petepm/Slundge/lyrics.md

 Flip the tendency to take
 Energy should move between scales

-Checks and balances
-Being liked isn't always possible
-Or desirable

-A disliked contrarian
-A perturbation
-Could cause chaotic change
-Could be damped

 Even a cog is a purpose
 All spokes pull a different way